0oSaraho0/Dukeys/README.md

 - A gallery page of photos.
 Once the owner has a sufficent number of photos he likes, a new page can be added and the navigation bar updated.
 - a comments section.
 The owner would at some point like a comments section where beer enthusiasts and himself could talk with each other straight onto the site.
 This coud be added to the contact page underneath the form and the navigation bar could be updated as well to show this.

-# references
+# references and acknowledgments

 - I used w3 schools to help with fixing my footer. https://www.w3schools.com/howto/howto_css_fixed_footer.asp
 - I used the love running project with the form
 - My friend Simon Duke was the idea behind the page and provided some of the beer recipes.
 - Other recipes came from https://beerandbrewing.com/beer-recipes/
 - W3 schools helped with my cards https://www.w3schools.com/howto/howto_css_product_card.asp
-- Me Mentors were generally very helpful
+- Me Mentors Daisy Mc Girr and Okwudiri Okoro were generally very helpful
--
+- The student support team were also helpful

 # Existing Bugs

-on media query 836px the nav bar doesn't float left in time and goes to the top of the screen for a very short period.
+On media query 836px the nav bar doesn't float left in time and goes to the top of the screen for a very short period.
 I have not fixed this query yet.  it is only on a very small number of screen sizes.  more work needs to be done to get it to go under the title at the correct screen width.

 # Fixed bugs.